 African Chess Challenge

 The continent of Africa is blazing with energy and many cage matches have bubbled over from the very active WhatsApp group.
 There have been many country challenge matches in West Africa as well as streaming (on Twitch) by a number of the players.
-After a successful 2019 year, Africa continues to stretch out its enthusiasm with new activity.
+After a successful 2019 year, Africa continues to stretch out its enthusiasm with new activities.

 The African WhatApps group is full of energy with current events, challenges, spirited debates on chess subjects and even quizzes.
 Babatunde Ogunsiku of Africa Chess Media was the creator of the forum and it has attracted players from around the continent, FIDE officials, organizers and journalists.
 The cage matches seem to be what is trending worldwide, but matches in the Africa Diaspora seem to have a different flavor.

 Finally, an event organized by Africa Chess Media of eight of the strongest African players dubbed the African Online Blitz Invitational.
-The tournament will consist of four standard games with a blitz tiebreker of two games.
+The tournament will consist of four standard games with a blitz tiebreaker of two games.
 If tied, Armageddon will decide.

 Pan-African Tournament 2020??